seungpyo/seungpyo.github.io/about.md

 ---

 Hi, I'm Seungpyo Hong.
 I'm a junior student majoring in CS, at Hanyang University.<br/>
-For the spring semester 2019, I'm in UT Austin as an exchange student.
+For the spring semester 2019, I study in UT Austin, CS department as an exchange student.

 ### My repo consists of...